CHDR InnoS™: A novel approach to consultancy in the pharma-ceutical and biotech industry

 InnoS at a glance

-- Establish a sound research & development strategy in close collaboration with company management.
+- Establish a sound R&D strategy in close collaboration with company management.

 - Develop a question-based drug development plan for optimal cost effectiveness.

-- Optimisation and/or revision of development plans and target profiles, including addressing development issues, identifying indications, and optimising dosage.
+- Optimise and/or revise excisting development plans and target profiles, including addressing development issues, identifying indications, and optimising dosage.

-- Supply additional technical and clinical services and expertise with high-level operational feasibility using a vast network of medical and scientific experts; these services include:
+- Supply additional technical and/or clinical services and expertise with high-level operational feasibility using our vast network of medical and scientific experts; these services include:

 - Identifying and utilising biomarkers